Shukno Lanka

-The film has allusions to the works of Ritwik Ghatak and Satyajit Ray, and even the character played by Sabyasachi Chakrabarty has apparent similarities with Ray.

 Plot

-Chinu Nandi (Mithun Chakraborty) was a talented part-time actor and full-time employee of a coal-mine.
+Chinu Nandi was a talented part-time actor and full-time employee of a coal-mine.
 Once he loses his job, he takes up acting as his full-time job.
 However, not starting in the profession early proves to be his demerit.
 He finds himself as a 250 bucks per day actor, who gets paid only if he gets a chance to play some part on the day.
 He is cast mainly as elderly house-servants and similar small characters in thoroughly commercial movies.
-Even so, he tries to give his best in such roles, which makes the stars of such movies (mainly Tublai, played by late Kunal Mitra) insecure, and they start to avoid giving him roles.
+Even so, he tries to give his best in such roles, which makes the stars of such movies (mainly Tublai) insecure, and they start to avoid giving him roles.

-Meanwhile, Joy Sundar Sen (Sabyasachi Chakrabarty), a world-renowned director who recently won an award for his movie at the Berlin Film Festival, starts working on his new project: a movie based on Ritwik Ghatak's short story Porosh Pathor (The Philosopher's Stone).
+Meanwhile, Joy Sundar Sen, a world-renowned director who recently won an award for his movie at the Berlin Film Festival, starts working on his new project: a movie based on Ritwik Ghatak's short story Porosh Pathor (The Philosopher's Stone).
 In order to portray the protagonist of this movie (Chandrakant), Sen selects Chinu Nandi, much to the dismay of the superstars of the industry, some of whom are openly hostile with Nandi for being 'the chosen one'.

 Through the course of filming this movie, we see a lot of these two characters, their sincerity, their devotion to their fields, their love for art, and their talent.
-When it comes to family, however, Nandi is very happy being a poor simpleton with his wife (Angana Bose), whom he loves very dearly, and cherishes his hobby of cuisine.
-Sen, on the contrary, is indifferent to his wife (Debashree Roy), who constantly tries to make him feel her presence through her love for him.
+When it comes to family, however, Nandi is very happy being a poor simpleton with his wife, whom he loves very dearly, and cherishes his hobby of cuisine.
+Sen, on the contrary, is indifferent to his wife, who constantly tries to make him feel her presence through her love for him.

 The movie, after a couple of obstacles, finally gets released, and everything falls into place.
 Sen and his wife revive their love for each other, and Nandi wins the respect of his wife and the whole neighborhood.